×

 It’s okay to feel emotionally overwhelmed and to cry; crying is a natural response to emotionally charged situations.
 Being brave enough to express your grief can have a powerful healing effect on your relationship, as well as giving your relative or friend permission to grieve for the life they’ve lived.

 Don’t feel you have to talk all the time.
 Just being there quietly at the bedside is important, and can often be surprisingly peaceful, especially if your loved one simply wants to be alone with their thoughts.
+It’s a fact about death that we might become more distant or drawn into ourselves, as we approach the end.

 Cruse Bereavement Support offers useful guidance on approaching the subject of death with people from many different angles, including advice on what not to say when talking to someone who has just suffered a loss.

-How to Start a Conversation about Death with Children
+How to start a conversation about death with children

 As adults, we naturally want to try to protect children from the gravity of death and dying.
 But children are more open to these subjects and capable of understanding them than we might realise.
 They can also develop harmful assumptions and fears about dying without proper guidance.